temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.pandoc.md

 1. Use operations in projections and coordinate systems to transform your data to UTM (research which UTM zone Chicago is in).
 2. Use operations in selection and data export to create a spatial data layer of only homicides (not including other crime types).
-3. Use the Summarize operation to calculate the number of crimes and Airbnb reviews, and average price, for each police district.
+3. Use the Summarize operation to calculate the number of homicides and Airbnb reviews, and average price, for each police district.
 4. Use the Field Calculator to calculate the density of homicides and density of Airbnb reviews for each police district.
 5. Use your thematic mapping skills to create the choropleth maps.